axel-achart/axel-achart/README.md

 ---

-🎯 **Aspiring Data Analyst and currently an apprentice "Assistant Data-CRM Analyst" at Crédit Agricole Alpes Provence France**
+🎯 **Aspiring Data Analyst and currently an apprentice "Data-CRM Analyst" at Crédit Agricole Alpes Provence France**
 📍 Based in **France** | 🏫 Studying at *La Plateforme_*, a leading tech school in the South of France.

 💡 Passionate about **Data Science and AI**